ultralytics/ultralytics/CONTRIBUTING.md

 keywords: Ultralytics, YOLO, open-source, contribution, pull request, code of conduct, bug reporting, GitHub, CLA, Google-style docstrings
 ---

-# Contributing to Ultralytics Open-Source YOLO Repositories
+# Contributing to Ultralytics Open-Source Repositories

-Thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
+Thank you for your interest in contributing to [Ultralytics](https://ultralytics.com) [open-source](https://github.com/ultralytics) repositories!
 Your contributions will enhance the project and benefit the entire community.
 This document provides guidelines and best practices to help you get started.

 ## Table of Contents